Updated July 28, 2023

-SQL often called as Structured Query Language is a declarative and multi-paradigm language which is domain specific language used for designing and managing data models to organize the data in relational model databases.
+SQL often called Structured Query Language is a declarative and multi-paradigm language that is the domain-specific language used for designing and managing data models to organize the data in relational model databases.
 SQL was designed by Donald Chamberlin and Raymond Boyce.
 SQL first appeared in the year 1974.
 SQL is static typing and strong discipline.
 SQL supports cross-platform operating systems.
 The file extension will be .sql and was developed by ISO/IEC.
 SQL has different sublanguages called statements to perform different operations based on the required operation.

 Commands and Content on Cheatsheet SQL